Our Training Locations

 How do I get an ADR certificate?

 You must get your certification before you transport any dangerous goods by road.
-The certification is valid for five years and must be renewed before continuing to drive.

 - Are aware of the hazards in the carriage of dangerous goods